-The Corporation, through its financial assets and liabilities, has exposure to the following risks from its use of financial instruments: credit risk, market risk and interest rate risk.
+The Corporation, through its financial assets and liabilities, has exposure to the following risks from its use of financial instruments:

-Credit Risk
+Credit risk

 The Corporation's principal financial assets are cash, prepaid expenses and accounts receivable, which are subject to credit risk.
 The carrying amounts of financial assets on the balance sheet represent the Corporation's maximum credit exposure at the statement of financial position date.
 The Corporation does not have significant exposure to any individual customer as accounts receivable relate largely to credits/returns from operational expenditures.
-The Corporation has not incurred any significant bad debts during the year and has a \$nil allowance for bad debts (2017 - \$nil).
+The Corporation has not incurred any significant bad debts during the year and has a nil allowance for bad debts (nil in 2019).
 The credit risk on cash is limited because the counterparties are chartered banks with high credit-ratings assigned by national credit-rating agencies.

-Fair Values
+Fair values

-The fair values of cash, accounts receivable and accounts payable and accrued liabilities approximate their carrying values due to their short-term maturity.
+The fair values of cash, short-term investments, accounts receivable and accounts payable and accrued liabilities approximate their carrying values due to their short-term maturity.